hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 		ceph osd pool create helion-ceph-cinder 100

-3. Execute the following command to verify a new pool creation
+3. To verify a new pool creation, enter:

 		rados lspools